-Violence can occur in many forms and affect different people or groups within our communities.
+Violence can occur in many forms, including physical (e.g. assault), psychological (e.g. coercion or bullying), sexual violence and through forms of deprivation or neglect.
+Multiple forms of violence may occur at once, all of which affect people or groups in our communities in different ways.
 There can be significant health and wellbeing impacts from violence, and fear of violence can limit people's everyday activities, social interaction and physical activity.
 It is important to view violence through an intersectional framework and to acknowledge associated risk factors, such as alcohol and other drugs.